meomato/Prediction-of-Average-Salaries-by-Region-in-2025-2026/README.md

 - Evaluation using MAE and MSE
 - Forecast generation for 2025–2026
 - Visualization of trends and salary distribution by region
+- Comparison of model outputs with real-world statistics

 ## Repository Structure